kartikarora/kartikarora.me/_posts/2015-12-15-Android Nanodegree.md

 Typically, a nanodegree program asks for 10-12 hours in a week and expects you to work on your own schedule.
 I'm not sure about other Nanodegrees, but mine has fixed due dates for compulsory projects.

-As of today, I have successfully submitted two projects which were due on [28th December](https://github.com/chipset95/Android-ND-P0) and [6th February](https://github.com/chipset95/Android-ND-P1).
+As of 1st January 2016, I have successfully submitted three projects which were due on [28th December](https://github.com/chipset95/Android-ND-P1-P2/tree/stage1), [8th February](https://github.com/chipset95/Android-ND-P1-P2/tree/stage2) and [11th April](https://github.com/chipset95/Android-ND-P3).
 I'll try to complete most of it in my Winter Vacations.

 > ***This sounds interesting!
-Can I enrol now?***
+Can I enroll now?***

-Yes the scholarship for Android Developer Nanodegree is still open.
+Yes, the scholarship for Android Developer Nanodegree is still open.
 Head over to [this page](https://www.udacity.com/india) if you wish to apply.
 But the scholarship is for Indian students only.

-There are many other Nanodegree programs available from Udacity and other parteners.
+There are many other Nanodegree programs available from Udacity and other partners.

 <a href="https://www.udacity.com/nanodegree" target="_blank"><img src="../../img/blog/nanodegree/nano.png" /></a>